 Corporations Act means the Corporations Act 2001 (Cth) as modified or amended from time to time and includes any regulations made under that Act and any exemption or modification to that Act applying to the Company.

-means the chairperson of the Company as at 1 Current Chairperson includes any person occupying the position of director Director of the Company and, where appropriate, includes an
+Current Chairperson means the chairperson of the Company as at 1 of the Company and, where appropriate, includes an

 October 2013.